emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/UniBypass/instructionAndSolutionREADME.md

 100  3394  100  3394    0     0  13872      0 --:--:-- --:--:-- --:--:-- 13909

-If we take a look into the file we can find two intresting hints.
+If we take a look into the file, we can find two interesting hints.
 The first is about the Javascript code that handles the form text to fill.

 This script indicates us, that there is a logic regarding the  fetching of the file.